Grand Duchess Maria Nikolaevna of Russia, Duchess of Leuchtenberg: President of the Academy of Arts

-Grand Duchess Maria Nikolaievna and her husband had artistic inclinations and were active in charitable and artistic causes.
+Grand Duchess Maria Nikolaevna and her husband had artistic inclinations and were active in charitable and artistic causes.
 Maria's husband became well known as a scientist throughout Russia.
 He took an interest in science and studied mining technology; he was a member of the academy of Science.
-In 1844 Nicholas I appointed him head of the Mining Engineering department.
+In 1844, Nicholas I appointed him head of the Mining Engineering department.
 In 1843 he was appointed President of the Academy of Arts.
 Maria was proud of her husband's accomplishments, calling him a scholar.
 However, by the late 1840s the couple drifted apart.
 They had separate lives and both had love affairs of their own.
-Maximilian became a well known womanizer while Maria started a long-term relationship with Count Gregory Alexandrovich Strogonov.
+Maximilian became a well known womanizer, while Maria started a long-term relationship with Count Gregory Alexandrovich Strogonov.
 Court rumors attributed the paternity of her son George to her lover.
-The Duke of Leuchtenberg developed tuberculosis during mining expeditions in the Urals.
-Efforts to improve his health traveling to warmer climates abroad were unsuccessful and he died on 1 November 1852.
+In 1852, the Duke of Leuchtenberg developed tuberculosis during mining expeditions in the Urals.
+Efforts to improve his health traveling to warmer climates abroad were unsuccessful, and he died on 1 November, 1852 at the age of 35.
+Maria was 33 when she was widowed.

-The Grand Duchess was an avid art collector, and after the death of her husband, she replaced him as President of the Academy of Arts.
-From then on, Maria Nikolaievana devoted herself to her collection with even greater ardor.
+Grand Duchess Maria was an avid art collector, and after the death of her husband, she replaced him as President of the Academy of Arts.
+From then on, Maria devoted herself to her collection with even greater ardor.
 She spent lavishly, and as a consequence, her finances declined, particularly after the death of her father.
 Alexander II, although close to his sister, kept her on a strict budget.